zagvii/my-portfolio/README.md

-# 🎨 Mirian Vieira – Personal Portfolio
+# 🎨 Mirian Vieira Moreira – Personal Portfolio

 Welcome to the repository of my personal portfolio!
 This project was crafted to showcase who I am, my experience, education, and the projects I’ve built or contributed to — all with a **custom visual identity** that stands out from the typical tech portfolio design.
 The color scheme is based on **white and cherry red 🍒**.